Bachelor-EHM/analysis/README.md

-# analysis
+# Analysis
-Here we can make the statistical analyses we need for our bachelor
+Script and data used for the statistical analyses of the bachelor thesis